carlpch/carlpch/README.md

 [![Build Status](https://travis-ci.org/carlpch/carlpch.svg?branch=master)](https://travis-ci.org/carlpch/carlpch)

 # carlpch
 This is an R package I built to write some useful functions with the goal of improving readability and saving myself some time while doing data manipulation.

+## Installation:
+Please install `devtools` (`install.packages('devtools')`) before running the commands below to install this package:
+`devtools::install_github("carlpch/carlpch")`

+## Package contents:
 Currently, there are only two functions, as shown below:

 ## `replace_all()`